yewstack/yew/docs/concepts/components/callbacks.md

 }
 ```

-The callback is always given some value.
-For example, the `onclick` handler will pass a `MouseEvent`.
-The handler can then decide what kind of message the event should resolve to.
+The function passed to `callback` must always take a parameter.
+For example, the `onclick` handler requires a function which takes a parameter of type `MouseEvent`.
+The handler can then decide what kind of message should be sent to the component.
 This message is scheduled for the next update loop unconditionally.

 If you need a callback that might not need to cause an update, use `batch_callback`.